Anghe-Mark-intelligence/heang.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 [Ultra Dimension](https://ultradimension.cn/#/products)
-- Ultra Dimension Embodied AI committed to creating advanced products for STEAM education for young people, exploring the infinite possibilities of artificial intelligence and robotics technology.
+- In Ultra Dimension Embodied AI we committed to creating advanced products for STEAM education for young people, exploring the infinite possibilities of artificial intelligence and robotics technology.
 - A series of embodied intelligent robot products for Steam education for teenagers.
 With a complete solution of "hardware solution+low code platform+supporting courses", we can solve the pain points of high price and difficult to get started with similar products.

 </div>